unmango/go/README.md

 ## Addendum

-Idk if this repo structure is a good idea, but the short import is nice.
+~~Idk if this repo structure is a good idea, but the short import is nice.~~

+It wasn't, at least right away.